dmennell/konvoy-kaptain-tutorial/README.md

 ```

 ### Modify the `cluster.yaml` File
  Make the following changes to the `cluster.yaml` file that was created during the init step.
-Examples of cluster.yaml are included in this repo in the files `cluster.before` and `cluster.after`.
+Examples of cluster.yaml are included in this repo in the files `cluster.before.yaml` and `cluster.after.yaml`.

 #### Enable Istio (Change False to True)
 ```